A Community Impact Statement

 Strong Field House

-Our field house is home to a public indoor tennis league, and is in the process of becoming an official emergency shelter for the town of Pomfret.
+Our field house is home to a public indoor tennis league, and is an official emergency shelter for the town of Pomfret.

 Pomfret Woods includes miles of well-maintained trails, and is a joy to walk.
 Wappaquia Brook, which meanders through the property, is reason enough to visit when school lets out each summer.